variantstudios/wisdomwaysacupuncture.com/_posts/2018-03-15-ready-set-wood-season-what-acupuncture-theory-has-to-say-about-spring.md

   - acupuncture-and-stress
   - acupuncture-and-anxiety
   - acupuncture-and-depression
+hero_image: '/assets/images/heroes/sub-page-hero-example.jpg'
+search_engine_optimization:
+  page_title: "It's WOOD SEASON!
+Acupuncture Advice on Staying Balanced in Spring"
+  page_description: 'Explains the emotional and physical relationships/challenges with the Wood Element, and what we can do to stay balanced in spring/Wood Season. '
+  share_image_path:
+layout: post
 ---
 <p style="text-align: center;">
   <em>&#8220;And the day came, when the risk it took to stay tight in a bud, became more painful than the risk it took to blossom&#8221;</em>